 2018-2020: Curious Reader platform – Decoding apps

 Curious Reader is a library of interactive story apps and a tool for authoring these apps without writing any code.
 The Reader plays interactive story apps, with features with features designed to bridge the gap between reading fundamentals and decoding, acting like "training wheels" for early readers.
 The Authoring Tool allows anyone to author or localize these stories by manipulating text, graphics, audio and metadata – without needing to write a line of code.

 2016-2020: AppRise – automated Assessment

-Curious Learning has been collaborating with researchers at MIT, UCSF, and UConn to develop a set of mobile games that measure literacy and cognitive skills.
+Curious Learning is collaborating with researchers at MIT, UCSF, and UConn to develop a set of mobile games that measure literacy and cognitive skills.
 These games measure learning outcomes, unlocking our ability to optimize learning with AI, and to measure the effects of new features with A/B testing.
 They also provide a simple screener for children with reading disabilities so teachers, parents and our products can provide targeted reading interventions to kids.

 2021-2025: Full Platform